📘 Scenario:

 ⚠️ Problem:

-logic clutters the code.💡 State Pattern Solution:
+if-else or switch logic clutters the code.💡 State Pattern Solution:

-Each drone mode is encapsulated as a separate class implementing a common State
+Each drone mode is encapsulated as a separate class implementing a common State interface.

-The drone switches its internal currentState
+The drone switches its internal currentState dynamically based on real-time input.

 This keeps state-specific logic modular, extensible, and easy to maintain.